EXPLAINER: Must employers follow Biden's vaccine mandates?

 Who’s challenging it: The rule was challenged in four separate lawsuits filed by Republican-led states, mostly in groups.
 Florida and Texas mounted their own challenges.
 The states argued that there were no grounds for an emergency rule, that CMS had no clear legal authority to issue the mandate and that the rule infringes on states’ responsibilities.

-What’s next: Both court rulings are being appealed by the Biden administration.
+What’s next: The court rulings are being appealed by the Biden administration.
+On Dec.
+16 the administration asked the Supreme Court to block the lower court orders that are keeping the mandate from going into effect in about half of the states.
 The case filed in Missouri is being considered by the St. Louis-based 8th U.S. Circuit Court of Appeals.
 The case filed in Louisiana, which was brought by a coalition of 14 states, is being considered by the 5th Circuit.
 So far, there’s been no move to consolidate the challenges in a single court.

 FEDERAL CONTRACTOR MANDATE